What is a hard drive?

 Solid-State Drives (SSDs) are the speed demons of the storage world.
 There are no moving parts in an SSD, they rely solely on flash storage chips.
 As such, they are insanely fast at all times, and they are far easier on battery life than either of the above options.
 Over the last few years, they’ve grown far more reliable, and can stand up to so many read/write cycles that their lifespan is approximately equivalent to a mechanical drive, assuming moderate, normal usage.
 To top off the list of advantages, they’re not sensitive to bumps and drops in the way that mechanical drives are (though dropping any electronic device is bad for it!)

 Upgrades, replacements, repairs

 If you need help, we’re here for you.
 We can help you upgrade to a faster or larger drive, replace an ailing drive, or, in some cases, do data recovery from failing HDDs.
-When a drive has failed beyond our ability to recover, a clean room and specialized equipment are required, and we happily recommend a number of providers including DataSavers in Atlanta, GA; and DriveSavers in California.
+When a drive has failed beyond our ability to recover, a clean room and specialized equipment are required, and we confidently recommend a number of providers including DataSavers in Atlanta, GA; and DriveSavers in California.